smartdevicelink/sdl_core_guides/docs/Getting Started/index.md

 # Getting Started
-A quick guide to installing, configuring, and running an instance of the SDL Core on a linux OS.
+A quick guide to installing, configuring, and running an instance of the SDL Core on a linux OS (default environment is Ubuntu 18.04 LTS).

 First, clone [SDL Core](https://github.com/smartdevicelink/sdl_core), then create a folder for your build outside of the source folder.